xal-rpi/sim_ros_framework/README.md

    - **Problem:** When running BNG in headless mode the Xlab extension cannot be loaded
    - **Solution:** Copy `luamod/lua/ge/extensions/xlab/` to the root folder of the BeamNG installation and use these flags: `-headless -noui`

+7. **Checking out old commit doesn't work**
+   - **Problem:** Something suddenly stopped working and checking out an old commit did not resolve the issue
+   - **Solution:** Remember that you have to run `./luamod/build.bash` each time you change the code inside of it, including through git

 ## Acknowledgments

 - BeamNG.tech team for providing the simulation environment and help on the forums